chadrem/tribe/README.md

 ## Futures

-Futures allow an actor to ask another actor to perform a computation and then return the result.
+As mentioned above, message passing with the "enqueue" method is asynchronous and always returns nil.
+The "enqueue_future" method is also asynchronous, but instead returns a Tribe::Future object that you can use to obtain the result.
+Since an actor can die while processing messages, you will receive the exception instead of one is raised.

 Tribe includes both blocking and non-blocking actors.
-You should prefer to use non-blocking actors in your code when possible due to performance reasons (see details below).
+You should prefer to use non-blocking actors in your code when possible due to performance (see details below).

 #### Non-blocking